pirafrank/workspace/README.md

 You can run the workspace-in-a-container in many occasions.

 - easy and fast setup of CLI environment e.g. in a VPS
-- Works in CaaS services like Azure Container Instances and [Blink Build](https://beta.blink.build/)
+- Works in CaaS services like Azure Container Instances and [Blink Build](scenarios/Blink%20Build/README.md)
 - great for already-configure, fast, ephimeral dev environment
 - you name it...

-Please check the *workspace-in-a-container* section for further info.
+Please check the workspace-in-a-container '[Usage scenarios](#usage-scenarios)' section for further info.

 ### 2. Full setup